highcharts/node-export-server/README.md

 - `HIGHCHARTS_POOL_CREATE_TIMEOUT`: The number of milliseconds to wait for creating a resource.
 - `HIGHCHARTS_POOL_DESTROY_TIMEOUT`: The number of milliseconds to wait for destroying a resource.
 - `HIGHCHARTS_POOL_IDLE_TIMEOUT`: The number of milliseconds after an idle resource is destroyed.
-- `HIGHCHARTS_POOL_RASTERIZATION_TIMEOUT`: The number of milliseconds to wait for rendering a webpage.
 - `HIGHCHARTS_POOL_CREATE_RETRY_INTERVAL`: The number of milliseconds after the create process is retried in case of fail.
 - `HIGHCHARTS_POOL_REAPER_INTERVAL`: The number of milliseconds after the check for idle resources to destroy is triggered.
 - `HIGHCHARTS_POOL_BENCHMARKING`: Enable benchmarking.
 - `HIGHCHARTS_POOL_LISTEN_TO_PROCESS_EXITS`: Set to false in order to skip attaching process.exit handlers.

 ### Logging config

 - `HIGHCHARTS_LOG_LEVEL`: The log level (0: silent, 1: error, 2: warning, 3: notice, 4: verbose).
 - `HIGHCHARTS_LOG_FILE`: A name of a log file.
 The --logDest also needs to be set to enable file logging.
 - `HIGHCHARTS_LOG_DEST`: The path to store log files.
 Also enables file logging.

 ### UI config

 - `HIGHCHARTS_UI_ENABLE`: Enables the UI for the export server.
 - `HIGHCHARTS_UI_ROUTE`: The route to attach the UI to.

 ### Other config

 - `HIGHCHARTS_NO_LOGO`: Skip printing the logo on a startup.
 Will be replaced by a simple text.

 ### Proxy config

 - `PROXY_SERVER_HOST`: The host of the proxy server to use if exists.
 - `PROXY_SERVER_PORT`: The port of the proxy server to use if exists.
 - `PROXY_SERVER_TIMEOUT`: The timeout for the proxy server to use if exists.